contextjs/docs/docs/api/io.md

  * @throws {NullReferenceException} When the path string is null or contains only empty spaces.
  */
 public static normalize(path: string): string;

+/**
+ * Joins multiple paths into a single path.
+ * @param paths The paths to join.
+ * @returns The joined path.
+ * @throws {NullReferenceException} When any of the path strings are null or contain only empty spaces.
+ */
+public static join(...paths: string[]): string;

+/**
+ * Lists the directories in a specified directory.
+ * @param directory The directory to list.
+ * @returns An array of directory names in the specified directory.
+ * @throws {NullReferenceException} When the directory string is null or contains only empty spaces.
+ * @throws {PathNotFoundException} When the directory does not exist or is not a directory.
+ */
+public static listDirectories(directory: string): string[];

+/**
+ * Resolves a sequence of paths into an absolute path.
+ * @param paths The paths to resolve.
+ * @returns The resolved absolute path.
+ * @throws {NullReferenceException} When any of the path strings are null or contain only empty spaces.
+ */
+public static resolve(...paths: string[]): string;
 ```

 ### Exceptions